GitHub-Campus-Club-PSGCT/flask-hackpack/GUIDE.md

 # Flask Workshop Guide
 Meant to be used as a _follow along_ guide for HackToLearn Backend Workshop I.

-> Note: Everything is case-sensitive.
+> Important 🚨: Everything is case-sensitive.
 Make sure to follow the instructions carefully.

 ## Setting up Flask Environment in repl.it
 - Go to [repl.it](https://replit.com)